courtneycooksey/RX2024-HTML-101/README.md

   <div style="padding: 6px;">
     <h3>Serve at Camp!</h3>
     <p>
-        Shepherd young hearts and mind to Jesus.
+        Shepherd young hearts and minds to Jesus.
 Break an arm on the ropes course!
 You can do it all at camp.
     </p>
     <a class="btn btn-primary" href="https://rock.mychurch.com/Register">Sign Up</a>